3jmaster/aws-terra-py/readme.md

 1. Update `target_accounts.json` with the list of targets you want to execute on

-2. Populate all the terraform tf files dynamically for ALL AWS ACCOUNTS using python and jinja run:
+2. Populate all the terraform tf files dynamically for ALL AWS ACCOUNTS using python and jinja. run:

   `./populate_terraform.py`

-3. Proceed to to execute terraform init, plan and apply run:
+3. Proceed to execute terraform init, plan and apply run:

   `terraform init ./terraform`